AI4Finance-Foundation/ElegantRL/docs/source/tutorial/elegantrl-podracer.rst

 In this section, we provide a tutorial of *tournament-based ensemble training*, to show ElegantRL's scalability on hundreds of computing nodes on a cloud platform, say, hundreds of GPUs.

-For detailed description, please check our recent paper, presented at NeurIPS 2021: Deep RL Workshop: `ElegantRL-Podracer: Scalable and Elastic Library for Cloud-Native Deep Reinforcement Learning <https://arxiv.org/abs/2112.05923>`_.
+For detailed description, please check our recent paper:

+Xiao-Yang Liu, Zechu Li, Zhuoran Yang, Jiahao Zheng, Zhaoran Wang, Anwar Walid, Jiang Guo, and Michael I. Jordan. `ElegantRL-Podracer: Scalable and Elastic Library for Cloud-Native Deep Reinforcement Learning <https://arxiv.org/abs/2112.05923>`_ *Deep Reinforcement Learning Workshop at NeurIPS*, 2021.

 What is a tournament-based ensemble training?
 ------------------------------------------------------------